-The Hammer Band – From Violence to Violins is a small non-profit organization that started in 2006, as renowned violinist’s Moshe Hammer’s response to Toronto’s tragic summer of the gun.
+The Hammer Band is a non-profit organization that started in 2007, as renowned violinist’s Moshe Hammer’s response to Toronto’s tragic ‘Summer of the Gun’.

 They take free lessons on donated violins in classrooms within the safety and security of their own school settings.
 Many of them have been with the program since its inception, with more joining every year as resources allow.
 Plans are to expand to numerous Toronto schools (and beyond) to introduce hundreds of kids to violins, other instruments, musical performances and the power of team-work.